“Finally!” Ronke exclaimed, throwing her hands in the air for emphasis.

 “I’m sorry but I didn’t say it sooner because you seemed so determined to get me back on the dating scene, and I’m just not looking to settle down again.”
 Akudo ended.

 “AK, who the hell cares if you re-marry?”
 Ronke finally said.

 It was Akudo’s turn to blink, in confusion.

-“I have two kids under the age of seven babe, it’s easier said than done.”
+“I have two kids under the age of nine babe, it’s easier said than done.”